MicrosoftDocs/cpp-docs/docs/cppcx/ref-classes-and-structs-c-cx.md

 -   Its lifetime is managed by automatic reference counting.

 ## Declaration
  The following code fragment declares the `Person` ref class.
-Notice that the standard C++ `std::map` type is used in the private members, and the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)]`IMapView` interface is used in the public interface.
+Notice that the standard C++ `std::map` type is used in the private members, and the Windows Runtime`IMapView` interface is used in the public interface.
 Also notice that the "^" is appended to declarations of reference types.

  [!code-cpp[cx_classes#03](../cppcx/codesnippet/CPP/classesstructs/class1.h#03)]